brianbutler08/bikesharing/README.md

 Furthermore, the top three customer start locations can be found near parks, shopping and tourist attractions:
 - 12th Ave and 40th St - next to the Hudson River at the ferry terminal and near museums
-- Broadway and W 60th - Columbus Circle, at the edge of Central Park and a large mall
+- Broadway and W 60th - Columbus Circle, at the edge of Central Park and a large shopping mall
 - West St and Chambers St - Rockafeller Park, near Battery Park sports fields and Tribeca